For the purposes of this post I will use the term 'multiplexed' to refer to different data networks and protocols including for example:

 - Ensure all doors and tailgate are shut (if you have been doing any work on the car).

-- Stop Start / Keyless Systems Only: For these systems, when reconnecting the battery, ensure the fob is not within 2-3 metres of the car perimeter until the time of reconnecting the battery has lapsed.
+- For Keyless Ignition / Stop Start Vehicles only: For these systems, when reconnecting the battery, ensure the fob is not within 2-3 metres of the car perimeter until the time of reconnecting the battery has lapsed.

 - Reconnect the vehicle battery.